-Morgan Mitchell, the starting point guard for Florida A&M’s women’s basketball team, has been named president of the MEAC’s student advisory athletic committee.
+Morgan Mitchell, a point guard for Florida A&M’s women’s basketball team, has been named president of the MEAC’s student advisory athletic committee.

 “It was surreal,” she said.
 “My advisers knew from the jump that was a goal of mine, a long-time goal for me becoming the president of the student advisory athletic committee.
 So for me to go out there to

 Norfolk to be able to give my speech and to establish myself was kind of surreal to me.”